TNMayer/Data-Science-Specialization-Capstone-Project/README.md

 * a .html-file
 * a .md-file

-If you want to display everything in the repository and in your browser you should use the .md-file
+If you want to display everything on github in your browser you should use the .md-file.
+However, also the .Rmd and .html-files are provided.